twrchtrwyth/pelican/content/image-editing.md

 Summary: A short guide to the imagemagick suite of tools.
 ---

-This is a very quick guide covering how to use the `imagemagick` set of tools in Unix.
+This is a very quick guide covering how to use the `imagemagick` set of tools on Linux.
 This may need to be installed via your distro's package manager.

-## Getting info about an image
+# Getting information about an image

 The `identify` command will print some information about an image to stdout, including its dimensions.

-## Converting between formats
+# Converting between formats

 ```shell
 convert image.png [-quality 95] image.jpg
 ```

-## Resizing images
+# Resizing images

 Will try to preserve aspect ratio by altering image to fit within the area specified, but may not end up as the exact area.
 To force a specific size, add an exclamation mark after the dimensions.